MY ESWRA LOGIN

 7 Signature Theme and ECSWR Series Themes

-Each local organisational committee needs to consider and propose a Signature Theme, for approval by the ESWRA Board at an early stage (approx.20 months prior to the conference).
+Each local organising committee needs to consider and propose a Signature Theme, for approval by the ESWRA Board at an early stage (approx.20 months prior to the conference).
 This should be ready and approved in time to develop a flyer to publicise the conference at the preceding ECSWR.
-The Signature Theme will be distinctive to each particular conference.
+The Signature Theme will be distinctive to each conference.
 There are three guiding principles for the selection of themes for the European Conference for Social Work Research:

 1. This is a research conference and therefore the focus of all conference themes must be on research, including its relationship to, and concerns with, social work practice, policy, education etc.